All volunteer book reviewers must fill out a 22-23 School Year Teen Volunteer Application.

 Available for volunteers entering grades 6-12.

-First submission of a zine contribution with plagiarism: Will receive a warning.
-Second submission of a zine contribution with plagiarism: Suspension from being a QuaranTEEN Zine Contributor for the remaining volunteer period (example: If during school year, for the rest of the school year).
-Volunteer can still participate in Make a Difference or Book Reviewer opportunities.
-If submitting a writing piece (short story, poem, etc.), it must be submitted as one of the two file types: Microsoft Word (.docx) or OpenDocument Format (.odt) (both are download options in Google Docs).
+- Second submission of a book review with plagiarism: Suspension from being a Book Reviewer for the remaining volunteer period (example: If during school year, for the rest of the school year).
+Volunteer can still participate in The Gallery Zine opportunities.